Lumos0917/Lumos0917.github.io/_pages/about.md

 I'm a third year undergraduate student from [School of Artificial Intelligence](https://ai.seu.edu.cn), [Southeast University](https://www.seu.edu.cn).
 My research interest includes Computer Vision, Multimodal Large Language Model, Machine Unlearning.

-I am very fortunate to be advised by [Prof. Yang](https://yangxuntu.github.io) from [School of School of Artificial Intelligence](https://ai.seu.edu.cn), Southeast University.
+I am very fortunate to be advised by [Prof. Yang](https://yangxuntu.github.io) from [School of School of Artificial Intelligence](https://ai.seu.edu.cn), [Southeast University](https://www.seu.edu.cn).
+During this period, I focused on ICL abilities in MLLM and on hallucination in MLLM.

+For intern experience, I jointed Multimodal Group which is supervised by Prof.Hu in HKUST (Guangzhou) from Jun.-Sept.
+2024 as a intern.
+During this period, I mainly focused on Hallucination in MLLM and Machine Unlearning.
+Since November of this year, I have joined the AGI Lab at Westlake University, led by Prof. Zhang.
+In the future, I wiil focus on Flow Matching and Diffusion Model.

 Education
 ======